Demographics of Tanzania

 The population consists of about 125 ethnic groups.
 The Sukuma, Nyamwezi, Chagga, and Haya peoples have more than 1 million members each.

-Over 100 different languages are spoken in Tanzania, making it the most linguistically diverse country in East Africa.
+Over 100 languages are spoken in Tanzania, making it the most linguistically diverse country in East Africa.
 Among the languages spoken in Tanzania are all four of Africa's language families: Bantu, Cushitic, Nilotic, and Khoisan.
 Swahili and English are Tanzania's official languages.
 Swahili belongs to the Bantu branch of the Niger-Congo family.
 The Sandawe people speak a language that may be related to the Khoe languages of Botswana and Namibia, while the language of the Hadzabe people, although it has similar click consonants, is arguably a language isolate.
 The language of the Iraqw people is Cushitic.
 Other languages are Indian languages and Portuguese (spoken by Goans and Mozambicans).

-Although much of Zanzibar's native population came from the mainland, one group known as Shirazis traces its origins to the island's early Persian settlers.
 Non-Africans residing on the mainland and Zanzibar account for 1 percent of the total population.
-The Asian community, including Hindus, Sikhs, Shi'a and Sunni Muslims, Parsis, and Goans, has declined by 50 percent in the 2000s and early 2010s to 50,000 on the mainland and 4,000 on Zanzibar.
+The Asian community including Hindus, Sikhs, Shi'a and Sunni Muslims, Parsis, and Goans, exceed 60,000.
 An estimated 70,000 Arabs and 20,000 Europeans (90 percent of which are from the British diaspora) reside in Tanzania.
 Over 100,000 people living in Tanzania are of Asian or European ancestry.

 Based on 1999–2003 data, over 74,000 Tanzanian-born people were living in Organisation for Economic Co-operation and Development countries, with 32,630 residing in the United Kingdom; 19,960 in Canada; 12,225 in the United States; 1,714 in Australia; 1,180 in the Netherlands; and 1,012 in Sweden.